 Finally, the scope tends to lose collimation more often than a solid tube even when left extended, simply because the three metal struts are less rigid than a solid tube.
 And of course, collapsing it will almost inevitably ruin the collimation.

-Orion’s XT8i features a number of improvements over the standard XT8 (which I haven’t mentioned here as it is basically the same as the slightly superior Sky-Watcher 8” Traditional).
+Orion’s XT8i and XT10i feature a number of improvements over its corresponding standard XT series versions (XT8 and XT10, which I haven’t mentioned here as it is basically the same as the slightly superior Sky-Watcher 8” Traditional).
 It comes with two high-quality Plossls (a 25mm and 10mm), a single-speed 2” Crayford focuser, and a 9×50 right-angle correct-image finderscope, as well as some weight-saving cutouts in the base.
 However, its main selling point is the Intelliscope digital setting circle system.

-While I don’t find the Intelliscope to be the most useful feature of all and would prioritize aperture if a 10” is the most you can comfortably use it is definitely beneficial to have the Intelliscope.
-The XT10i’s weight-saving cutouts and the knob on the end of the tube are also nice bonuses that even the Zhumell Z10 doesn’t have.
+While I don’t find the Intelliscope to be the most useful feature of all and would prioritize aperture, if a 10” is the most you can comfortably use, it is definitely beneficial to have the Intelliscope.
+The XT10i’s weight-saving cutouts and the knob on the end of the tube are also nice bonuses that even the Apertura AD10 doesn’t have.

-This all being said, you are sacrificing some of the accessories of the Zhumell Z10, so it really comes down to whether you find the Intelliscope system and some cutouts in the mount to be worth this downgrade as well as the step up in price.
+This all being said, you are sacrificing some of the accessories supplied with the likes of Apertura AD8 and AD10, so it really comes down to whether you find the Intelliscope system and some cutouts in the mount to be worth this downgrade as well as the step-up in price.